CodePlatoon/curriculum_old/week-08/lecture_materials/ajax.md

 })
 ```

 As you can begin to see with the AJAX calls above, it's beginning to form what's called the `JS Christmas Tree of Doom` or `Javascript Hell` or `Callback Hell`.
 It's very difficult to read and isn't read top to bottom.
 Instead, it's read from outside to inside.
 It's like a Quintin Tarantino movie.
 This, however, is how the web used to be written.
-The newer way to make HTTP request is via the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
+The newer way to make HTTP requests is via the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)